Michael Russell (Scottish politician): Scottish Parliament

+Election

 He was placed second by the party on the South of Scotland list for the 1999 Scottish Parliament elections (as well as standing for the Cunninghame South Constituency which he also fought in 2003) and after his election was appointed SNP Business Manager in the new Parliament which resulted in him becoming a founding member of the Parliamentary Bureau.
 After John Swinney was elected leader of the SNP in 2000, Russell became Shadow Minister for Education and Culture, a post he held until 2003.
 He was named as "Debater of the Year" in the Herald Awards in 2000, and was nominated for "Scottish Politician of the Year" in the same awards in 2002 as well as for the Channel 4 "Scottish Politician of the Year" title.

 When he lost his seat at the end of the first Scottish Parliament, Russell focused on his work as an author and newspaper columnist, commenting on various aspects of Scottish culture and Scottish politics.
 He did, however, stand for the leadership of the SNP in 2004, in the election prompted by John Swinney's resignation.
 He finished third behind Alex Salmond and Roseanna Cunningham.
 Russell continued as a political commentator, generating some controversy with his strongly free market views in his book, Grasping The Thistle, in which he called for the NHS to be abolished and replaced with an insurance based healthcare system.
 It also called for inheritance tax and the Barnett Formula to be scrapped and a voucher system introduced for education.

 Many SNP members saw Russell's absence from the Scottish Parliament as a great loss to the SNP's profile and performance there.
 In 2006 he was once again placed second on the SNP regional list in the South of Scotland though this time the list was chosen by a one member, one vote system for which Russell had argued over a long period and was re-elected to Parliament in 2007.
 He was also the party's candidate in the Dumfries constituency.

+Cabinet appointment

-Following the SNP's narrow victory at the 2007 Scottish Parliament Election, Russell was appointed the Minister for Environment.
+Following the SNP's narrow victory at the 2007 Scottish Parliament election, Russell was appointed the Minister for Environment.
 In the first reshuffle of the SNP Government in February 2009, Russell was moved to be Minister for Culture, External Affairs and the Constitution.

 In December 2009 Russell was promoted to the Scottish Cabinet as Cabinet Secretary for Education and Lifelong Learning following the repositioning of Fiona Hyslop to Culture, Tourism and External Affairs.

 Russell left the Scottish Cabinet in November 2014, when Nicola Sturgeon took over as First Minister.

+Cabinet Secretary for Scotland's EU future

 On 25 August 2016 he was appointed as the Scottish government's new minister with responsibility for Brexit negotiations with the UK government.